C. J. Wilson (actor): Career

-He made his Broadway debut in the 2000 revival of Gore Vidal’s The Best Man.
-Other Broadway credits include A Steady Rain, Festen, Henry IV and Long Day’s Journey into Night.
-Off-Broadway, he appeared in All-American at LCT 3; The Bear at HERE; Offices and Voysey Inheritance at Atlantic Theater; Race at Jewish Rep; Stop Kiss, The Cripple of Inishmaan and The Merry Wives of Windsor at the Public Theater.
+He made his Broadway debut in the 2000 revival of Gore Vidal's The Best Man.
+Other Broadway credits include A Steady Rain, Festen, Henry IV, and Long Day's Journey into Night.
+Off-Broadway, he appeared in All-American at LCT 3; The Bear at HERE; Offices and The Voysey Inheritance at Atlantic Theater; Race at Jewish Rep; Stop Kiss, The Cripple of Inishmaan and The Merry Wives of Windsor at the Public Theater.
 He also appeared in nine episodes of the sixth season of the American television drama series Homeland.